sxp-studio/app-list-catalog/README.md

 Requirements:
 1. Valid App Name
-2. Valid URL Scheme
+2. Valid Universal Link (preferred) or URL Scheme
-3. Your URL scheme must open the app in a default state (i.e. not start some unexpected action like initiate a call with someone)
+3. Your URL must open the app in a default state (i.e. not start some unexpected action like initiate a call with someone)

 Nice to have (but accelerate the approval):
-4. Video recording showing that your URL scheme works
+4. Video recording showing that your URL works

 Once approved and merged, all you will need to do is restart your app for it to pick up the latest version.